uninvitedCalamity/ROR2_MarianMod/README.md

 - Create custom muzzle flash
 - Maybe set up the mod for emotes???

+## Version 1.1.0
+- Added mastery skin, Model and rig had to be re-imported for all skins, if there are any issues let me know
+- Changed Icebomb cool down to 13 seconds
+- Grapple switch restores stock on cancel or miss
+- Smart missile increases missiles over time while it is targeting enemies, up to 50
+- Smart missile Targeting ui is smaller

 ## Version 1.0.12
 - Grapple switch exits when skill 1 held and out of range
 - Adjusted animation layers and Gun parent to allow bending up and down when aiming grapple